 Carolynn Peterson RN, MSN, AOCN, CHPCA Executive Director

 Carolynn Peterson has over 35 years experience as a Registered Nurse.
 She graduated from Fresno State College with a BSN, and attended UCSF where she graduated with a masters degree in Administration and a clinical minor as a Clinical Nurse Specialist in Oncology.
 She is nationally certified as an Advanced Oncology Nurse and as a Hospice and Palliative Care Administrator.
 Carolynn previously worked as the Director of Cancer Programs and Hospice in Visalia and as the Chief Operating Officer/Vice-President Chief Clinical Officer in Modesto.
-She is the current chair of the state association, California Hospice and Palliative Care Association.
+She is the immediate past-president of the state association, California Hospice and Palliative Care Association.
 She is also a member of the Oncology Nursing Society, Sigma Theta Tau, and Association of California Nurse Leaders.
 She has spoken at both the national and state level for the American Cancer Society, the Oncology Nursing Society, and California Hospice and Palliative Care Association.

 Dr. René Kronland MD, FAAFP, FAAHPM, Medical Director

 Dr. Kronland has lived in Nevada County since 1999, having relocated from Phoenix, AZ.
 She is board certified in both Family Medicine and Hospice and Palliative Medicine.
 She currently maintains a primary care office practice in Grass Valley and sees patients of all ages.
 She specializes in chronic disease and chronic pain management.
 She serves on the Cancer committee at Sierra Nevada Memorial Hospital and is involved in efforts to further the development of more palliative care and end-of-life services in our county.